Tucson Gem Show 2009

 Pyrope - I really did not see very much Garnet at all.

 Spessertite - Mandarin orange Garnet is pretty much played out.
 A few odds and ends from the old mines.
-There is a new mine being worked and I did see some of that material but there was not a lot because of the election violence and the production was closed at the time of the show.
+The new mine seems to be done at the moment too, I did see some specimens.

 Grossular - Garnets were very scarce, I did not see any thing but a few from old production.
 Very expensive.

 Mali - Garnets were not available rough in general and cut prices if you could find one were very high.
-I saw very little.
+I saw none.

 Green - Nothing nice available rough.
 I really did not see much except for some small thin crystals.